smartcontractkit/external-adapters-js/amberdata/README.md

 ### Balance endpoint

-- `dataPath`: Optional path where to find the addresses array, defaults to `addresses`
+- `dataPath`: Optional path where to find the addresses array, defaults to `result`
 - `confirmations`: Optional confirmations param, defaults to `6`

 - `addresses`: Addresses to query